-Phelps Health provides financial assistance to medically indigent patients meeting the eligibility criteria outlined in this policy for medically indigent patients.
-After the patient’s account(s) is reduced by the financial assistance adjustment based on policy, the patient is responsible for the remainder of his or her outstanding patient account, which shall be no more than the amount generally billed (AGB) to individuals who have Medicare fee for service and private health insurers for emergency and other medically necessary care.
+Phelps Health provides financial assistance to medical indigent patients meeting the eligibility criteria outlined in this policy for Medically Indigent Patients.
+After the patient’s account(s) is reduced by the financial assistance adjustment based on policy, the patient is responsible for the remainder of his or her outstanding patient account which shall be no more than amount generally billed (AGB) to individuals who have Medicare fee-for-service and private health insurers for emergency and other medically necessary care.
 The Look Back Method is used to determine AGB, Addendum B. Patients or members of the public may obtain this summary document at no charge by contacting the hospital at (573) 458-7715.

-If no contractual adjustment is posted, then total charges equal the allowed amount.
+If no contractual adjustment is posted, then total charges equals the allowed amount.

 Denial adjustments are excluded from the calculation as denials do not impact allowed amount.

-- Payors include Medicare fee for service and all private insurers that pay claims to the hospital facility
+- Payors include: Medicare Fee-for-Service and all private insurers that pay claims to hospital facility.

-- Payors exclude uninsured, Medicaid and Medicaid Managed Care Plans.
+- Payors excluded: Uninsured, Medicaid and Medicaid Managed Care Plans.

-If patients are found to be eligible for benefits from Medicaid or other government-sponsored funding, all efforts to collect from those patients will cease at the time that determination is made and this policy shall NOT apply.
-Self-Pay patients that qualify for equal to or less than 225% of the Federal Poverty Guidelines will receive a discount of at least the AGB or greater.
+If patients are found to be eligible for benefits from Medicaid or other government sponsored funding, all efforts to collect from that patient will cease at the time that determination is made and this policy shall NOT apply.
+Self-Pay patients who qualify for equal to or less than 225% of the Federal Poverty Guidelines will receive a discount of at least the AGB or greater.

 Phelps Health understands that certain patients may be unable to complete a financial assistance application, comply with requests for documentation or are otherwise nonresponsive to the application process.

 As a result, there may be circumstances under which a patient’s qualification for financial assistance is established without completing the formal assistance application.
 Under these circumstances, Phelps Health may utilize other sources of information to make an individual assessment of financial need.
-This information will enable Phelps Health to make an informed decision on the financial need of nonresponsive patients utilizing the best estimates available in the absence of information provided directly by the patients.
-Presumptive eligibility also may be determined using external sources and/or other program enrollment resources.
-Presumptive eligibility may be granted when the following occurs:
+This information will enable Phelps Health to make an informed decision on the financial need of nonresponsive patients utilizing the best estimates available in the absence of information provided directly by the patient.
+Presumptive eligibility may also be determined using external sources and/or other program enrollment resources.
+Presumptive eligibility may be granted when: